-A: Per RFA-NS-25-024 Section IV.
+A: Per RFA-NS-24-029 Section IV.
 Application and Submission Information, funds may be requested for:

-- Payment to the manufacturer or sponsor for the direct costs of the investigational drug or biological product of the intermediate EA protocol for ALS, as authorized under section 312.8(d) of title 21, Code of Federal Regulations (or successor regulations) - Direct costs incurred in providing such drug/biological product consistent with the research objectives of the grant - Direct and indirect costs of participating clinical trial sites in conducting research with respect to such drug/biological product - Personnel effort, support for study participant travel/meals, and other budget items within the overall budget cap to ensure that this goal of appropriate inclusion is met - Costs associated with biospecimen collection and banking through BioSEND or other repository may be included, including collection kits & shipping (to sites & to repository).
-Applicants are encouraged to contact BioSEND directly to receive a detailed quote. - Costs associated with the Data Management and Sharing Costs may be included in the budget: - Curating data - Developing supporting documentation - Formatting data according to accepted community standards, or for transmission to and storage at a selected repository for long-term preservation and access - De-identifying data - o Preparing metadata to foster discoverability, interpretation, and reuse - Local data management considerations, such as unique and specialized information infrastructure necessary to provide local management and preservation (for example, before deposit into an established repository). - o Preserving and sharing data through established repositories, such as data deposit fees. - If the Data Management & Sharing (DMS) plan proposes deposition to multiple repositories, costs associated with each proposed repository may be included. - Additional information on allowable costs can be found at the NIH Grants Policy Statement
+- Payment to the manufacturer or sponsor for the direct costs of the investigational drug or biological product of the intermediate EA protocol for ALS, as authorized under section 312.8(d) of title 21, Code of Federal Regulations (or successor regulations) - Direct costs incurred in providing such drug/biological product consistent with the research objectives of the grant - Direct and indirect costs of participating clinical trial sites in conducting research with respect to such drug/biological product - Personnel effort, support for study participant travel/meals, and other budget items within the overall budget cap to ensure that this goal of appropriate inclusion is met - Costs associated with the Data Management and Sharing Costs may be included in the budget: - Curating data - Developing supporting documentation - Formatting data according to accepted community standards, or for transmission to and storage at a selected repository for long-term preservation and access - De-identifying data - o Preparing metadata to foster discoverability, interpretation, and reuse

+- Local data management considerations, such as unique and specialized information infrastructure necessary to provide local management and preservation (for example, before deposit into an established repository). - Preserving and sharing data through established repositories, such as data deposit fees. - If the Data Management & Sharing (DMS) plan proposes deposition to multiple repositories, costs associated with each proposed repository may be included.